On this page

 divided by 2

 - Assessed income includes income from all sources less income tax, Medicare levy, Medicare levy surcharge and child support or maintenance paid pursuant to the Family Law Act 1975 or an order that has been registered in or approved by a Court in Australia.
+A maintenance order also includes an assessment made under the Child Support (assessment) Act 1989.
+In all cases, the reduction is limited to the amount the bankrupt could be liable to pay under the Child Support (assessment) Act 1989.
+Informal arrangements that do not meet these criteria are not eligible to be included in the reduction.

 - The AITA that applies to a particular bankrupt in a particular CAP depends on the number of dependants that the bankrupt has.

-- A dependant is defined in section 139K of the Bankruptcy Act as a person who, during the relevant CAP:
+- A dependant is defined in section 139K of the Act as a person who, during the relevant CAP:

 - resides with the bankrupt